lainio/err2/README.md

 isn't perfect.
 We have run many benchmarks to try to minimise the performance penalty this kind of mechanism might bring.
 We have focused on the _happy path_ analyses.
-If the performance of the *error path* is essential, don't use this mechanism presented here.
-But be aware that if your code uses the **error path as a part of algorithm itself something is wrong**.
+If the performance of the *error path* is essential, don't use this mechanism presented here. **But be aware that something is wrong if your code uses the error path as part of the algorithm itself.**

 **For happy paths** by using `try.ToX` or `assert.That` error check functions **there are no performance penalty at all**.
 However, the mandatory use of the